Molecular-Biophysics-Database/mbdb-input-ui/README.md

 ### Advanced case

-If you need more that read-only access to the form's data, a bit more sophistication is needed.
+If you need more than read-only access to the form's data, a bit more sophistication is needed.
 Apart from the form component you will also need to create a `handler`.
 You can use the `handler` to manipulate data in the form and tell the form to re-render itself.